 To learn more about my views on education, you can find the paper I wrote for my Master’s Degree here entitled Exploring Indigenous Wisdom To Cultivate A Connection To The Natural World Through Art Education.

-Lindsay Richards – Educator (Grades 1 & 2)
+Lindsay Richards – Educator (Grades 1 & 2) and Homesteading Guide

 My name is Lindsay Richards.
 I am an adventurer, nurturer, and nature-lover!
 I am passionate about curating experiences and invitations to investigate for my students and I am often as eager to explore as they are.
 I believe so deeply in all of the benefits of a nature-based, project-based curriculum because I have witnessed time and time again how it creates a life-long love of learning and fosters independence and self-trust.